ocupop/dartlang.org/src/dart-vm/tools/dart-vm.md

 ---
 layout: default
 title: "dart: The Standalone VM"
+description: "The reference page for 'dart' at the command line."
 permalink: /dart-vm/tools/dart-vm
 short-title: "dart"
 ---

 You can use the _dart_ tool (`bin/dart`) to run Dart command-line apps such as server-side scripts, programs, and servers.